Heimatbrot/linosogames_app/README.md

-# ReactApp_Template
+# linosogames_app
-This is a basic setup for a React App.
-It was meant for me to be able to set it up quickly but please feel free to use it for your own.
+In my linosogames repo, it is just basic html, javascript with some css for styling.
+To make it better, I started all over again with react.

 ## Demo
 You can try the template live at: https://heimatbrot.github.io/ReactApp_Template